subfuzion/appmesh-blog/colorapp/README.md

 $
 ```

+#### At this stage...

-At this point, you can also confirm in the AWS Console that all of your CloudFormation stacks have been successfully deployed.
+You have provisioned the infrastructure you need.
+You can confirm in the AWS Console that all of your CloudFormation stacks have been successfully deployed.
 You should see something like this:

 ![console-cloudformation-demo-stacks](appmesh-console-cloudformation-demo-stacks.svg)